goeiebook/creativelab/narrative.md

 ## Discovery Requires Circumstance

-Stories must begin somewhere.
+Stories begin somewhere.
 I heard about Google Creative Lab while trying to promote myself.
 [A retweet](https://twitter.com/PRHDigital/status/707503572733313024) via @editionsatplay mentioned a new Creative Lab 5 site.
 What is that?

 ![the application site][default]